 Balloon breast brachytherapy (BBB) is a technique for delivering radiation treatment in women with early stage breast cancer.
-It is given after lumpectomy, or surgical removal of a small breast cancer and is a short alternative to the more traditional method of using seven weeks of external beam radiation.
+It is given after lumpectomy, or surgical removal of a small breast neoplasm, and is a shorter alternative to the more traditional method of external beam radiation for seven weeks.

-The major advantages of balloon breast brachytherapy are a decrease in the duration of therapy (it shortens treatment to five days), a reduction of the amount of healthy tissue exposed to radiation and an excellent cosmetic outcome.
-The main factors limiting the use of the Balloon breast brachytherapy are inadequate skin distance and poor cavity conformance.
+The major advantages of balloon breast brachytherapy are a substantial decrease in the duration of therapy (five days compared to seven weeks for external beam radiation), a reduction of the amount of healthy tissue exposed to radiation, and an excellent cosmetic outcome.
+The main factors limiting the use of the balloon breast brachytherapy are inadequate skin distance and poor cavity conformance.

 - 1. Ravi A, Lee S, Karsif K et-al. MammoSite multilumen catheter: dosimetry considerations.
 J Cancer Res Ther.
 7 (1): 64-8. doi:10.4103/0973-1482.80469 - Pubmed citation

 - 2. Beitsch PD, Shaitelman SF, Vicini FA.
 Accelerated partial breast irradiation.
 J Surg Oncol.
 2011;103 (4): 362-8. doi:10.1002/jso.21785 - Pubmed citation

 - 3. Dickler A. Technology insight: MammoSite--a new device for delivering brachytherapy following breast-conserving therapy.
 Nat Clin Pract Oncol.
 2007;4 (3): 190-6. doi:10.1038/ncponc0739 - Pubmed citation